 Consistency is critical for successful social media content marketing.

 Create a schedule that outlines when to post and considers the types of content and frequency of posting that audiences are most likely to engage with.
 Software like Hootsuite and SocialPilot can help automate posting according to your content calendar, so you don’t have to worry about manually uploading each post.

 Remember, consistency goes beyond just making regular posts.
 You should also be consistent in your brand’s messaging, tone, and aesthetics across all social networks.

-Brands often overlook the style of their uploaded images.
+Pro Tip: Brands often overlook the style of their uploaded images.
 Decide on a particular color scheme or filter for your photos, and use the same edits to maintain consistency.